trivialsoftware/trivial-logging/Readme.md

 * `name` - the name of the logger.
 * `options` - a configuration object to pass to [pino][]. (default: `config.options` as passed to `init`)

+This gets a new logger, overriding default configuration options with `options`.

+### `child(metadata)`

+* `metadata` - Additional metadata for the child logger.

-This gets a new child logger of the root logger, passing in the streams we've been configured with.
+This gets a new child logger of the root logger, appending the metadata to all calls.

 ### `loggerFor(object)`

 * `object` - an object to get a logger for, most commonly `module`, but supports any object, or a string.

-Creates a logger, appending a `module` object with either the name of the object, or a path to it.
+Creates a child logger, appending a `moduleName` object with either the name of the object, or a path to it.
 (It will attempt to get the filename of the object if the object has a `filename` property.)
 This makes it most useful for making loggers for module objects, but can be used on any arbitrary object.

 ## `dump(object, color, depth)`